MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-connection-role.md

 4. On the **Name** field, enter or find the name of the record for the connection.

 5. On the **As this Role** field select the lookup icon and then choose **New Connection Role**.
-Or, use the search to find an existing role that you want to associate to the connection and the select **Save**.
+Or, use the search to find an existing role that you want to associate to the connection and then select **Save**.

   > [!div class="mx-imgBorder"]
   > ![Choose new connection role](media/connection3.png "Choose new connection role")